Building From Within | The Archetypal Roots of Architecture

 Persona 1.0 – Duality – Second Stage of Development – Deconstruction

 The will is formed, and personal perspectives take shape.
 The once indivisible whole becomes dualistic.
-There is one “I” that is made up of multiple internal elements, while the external “many” has a strong philosophical connection to the concept of unity.
+There is One “I” that is made up of Multiple internal elements, while the external Many, has a strong philosophical implication of the One.

-Persona 2.0 – Shadow – Parallel Second Stage of Development – Integration
+Persona 2.0 – Second Stage of Development – Integration

 “And those who want to remain pure must understand that they must cleanse themselves in dirty water” F. Nietzsche.